skip to content

 3. Four passages, two Greek and two Latin will be set as they are found in a manuscript, or group of manuscripts (with some updating of orthography and punctuation), together with a critical apparatus.
 Candidates should explain how they would establish the text of any two.
 These passages may test candidates’ ability to choose between variants when there is a stemma; between variants when there is no stemma; between readings offered by the direct and indirect tradition of authors; when to adopt a conjecture in preference to a manuscript treading.
 The examiners may provide glosses for unfamiliar words.
 These topics will be covered briefly in lectures and should be explored further in supervisions.
 [40 marks, 20 for each question]

-4. Candidates should transcribe a photograph of either a Greek manuscript or a Latin manuscript.
-[20 marks]
+4. Candidates should transcribe both a photograph of a Greek manuscript and a photograph of a Latin manuscript.
+[20 marks] [Please note that this question will differ from that in past papers up to 2024.]

 Course descriptions